-If the internal or external results are not satisfactory to the member, professional members are obliged to report to their regulator or other appropriate agency any illegal or unethical engineering or geoscience decisions or practices by professional members or others.
+If the internal or external results are not satisfactory to the member, professional members are obliged to report to their regulator or other appropriate agency any illegal or unethical engineering decisions or practices by professional members or others.

 If the immediate physical safety of the public is in jeopardy, speedy notification of the owner, operator or appropriate regulatory authorities is the immediate duty of the member.
-If the situation is the result of an engineering or geoscience practice, notification to the Registrar of PEGNL is the member's next duty, so that a full investigation may either substantiate or dismiss the concern.
+Notification to the Registrar of PEGNL is the member's next duty, so that a full investigation may either substantiate or dismiss the concern.
 Prompt notification is necessary to prevent potential harm to the public through the continuation of unacceptable engineering, or geoscience practices.
 Some hazards may worsen over time, such as chemical waste disposal.

 Ignoring unprofessional practices, either for expediency or sympathy, may indirectly endanger the public and circumvent the responsibility of self-regulation that has been granted to PEGNL and its license holders.
 Intentionally refraining from reporting substantive breaches of the Code of Ethics on the part of another member of PEGNL constitutes unprofessional conduct.